 Hidden Dragon

-Best English Learning Apps for Chinese Speakers (2026)
+Best English Learning Resources for Chinese Speakers (2026): Pronunciation, SRS, Conversation & More

 appscomparisonenglishpronunciationspeakingchinese speakers

-Best English Learning Apps for Chinese Speakers (2026)
+Best English Learning Resources for Chinese Speakers (2026): Pronunciation, SRS, Conversation & More

 Most English learning apps are built for everyone.
-This guide covers the tools that address what Mandarin speakers specifically need: phoneme-level pronunciation feedback, accessible conversation practice, grammar corrections, and content you can adapt to your actual goals.
+This guide covers the tools that address what Mandarin speakers specifically need: phoneme-level pronunciation feedback, accessible conversation practice, grammar corrections, SRS flashcards that stick, and content you can adapt to your actual goals.

 We built Hidden Dragon.
 We will tell you when another tool is the stronger choice.